Current Account with Overdraft Facility - Meaning, Interest Rates & Uses

 Open a Current Account today!

-If you have been using a Savings Bank Account for your business or your Current Account does not offer all the features you require for efficiently running your business, then consider opening a Current Account online or offline with Kotak.
+If you have been using a Savings Bank Account for your business or your Current Account does not offer all the features you require for efficiently running your business, then consider opening a Current Account with Kotak.

 Read also: What is Turnover in Business